Going to AWS re:Invent 2024?

 Now, here’s how to manage AWS Lambda functions:

-The next step is to set up an IAM Role for your Lambda function, along with any policies that the Lambda function requires.
-The exact policies required will depend on what your function does, and what services it needs to access.
+The first step is to set up an IAM Role for your Lambda function and any policies that it requires.
+The exact policies required will depend on what your function does and what services it needs to access.
 Since this article is mainly focused on explaining how to manage Lambda functions via Terraform, we will keep the IAM Roles and Policies very basic.

-Let’s start by creating a main.tf file and inside the main.tf file create a role Spacelift_Test_Lambda_Function_Role.
+Let’s start by creating a main.tf file and inside the main.tf file, creating a role called Spacelift_Test_Lambda_Function_Role.

 resource "aws_iam_role" "lambda_role" {